LukeGix/CTF-Writeups/Streams/Streams_writeup.md

 The first thing I thought was that a keyboard communicates with the CPU thru _interrupts_.
 The keyboard literally interrupts the CPU saying that the user has typed some characters, so the CPU can read this characters and print them to the screen.

 So I started searching for possible interrupts in the packets but I wasn't able to find anything.
-After some researches, I found this article --> https://abawazeeer.medium.com/kaizen-ctf-2018-reverse-engineer-usb-keystrok-from-pcap-file-2412351679f4 that actually was a writeup for another CTF.
+After some researches, I found this article --> https://abawazeeer.medium.com/kaizen-ctf-2018-reverse-engineer-usb-keystrok-from-pcap-file-2412351679f4 that actually was a writeup of another CTF.

 In this article the author talks about four ways the keyboard can interact with CPU: isochronus mode, interrupt mode, bulk mode and control mode.
 Each of these mode has an hex value that identifies the mode(0 for isochronus, 1 for interrupt, 2 for control and 3 for bulk).
-So I thought that I had to find what mode this keyboard had used, but it turned out that in this pcap file there are multiple mode!
+So I thought that I had to find what mode this keyboard had used, but it turned out that in this pcap file there are multiple modes!

 ![Capture7](https://user-images.githubusercontent.com/80392368/112876218-863c7c00-90c5-11eb-9e2f-6e35da4dfa30.PNG)

 I started looking for interrupt mode packets and I tried to see if from the Lefover Captured Data (Data that can contain the number of the key pressed) I could have been able to extract the key pressed from the user, but nothing.

 The legth of this data was too big to be a keystroke.

-Reading the article mentioned before, I tried to put the same filter shown in the article: `((usb.transfer_type == 0x01) && (frame.len == 72)) && !(usb.capdata == 00:00:00:00:00:00:00:00)`.
-But this filter didn't worked for me.
+Reading the article mentioned before, I tried to put the same display filter shown in the article: `((usb.transfer_type == 0x01) && (frame.len == 72)) && !(usb.capdata == 00:00:00:00:00:00:00:00)` but this filter didn't worked for me.
 So I tried to remove the "frame.len" part, applying the following filter: `((usb.transfer_type == 0x01) && (frame.len == 72)) && !(usb.capdata == 00:00:00:00:00:00:00:00)`.
 This is the output I received.

 ![Capture8](https://user-images.githubusercontent.com/80392368/112878161-e46a5e80-90c7-11eb-9541-6a0e44b24806.PNG)

-The packet with length 35 caught my attention: the Leftover Capture Data were very small and of the format `0000xx0000000000` (8 hex values), and this was also the format of the keystrokes that the guy of the writeup had found!
+The packet with length 35 caught my attention: the Leftover Capture Data wad very small and of the format `0000xx0000000000` (8 hex values), and this was also the format of the keystrokes that the guy of the writeup had found!

 Leftover Capture Data |